 1The scenario I am looking at is where a lecture is in progress, and the main stream is the lecture stream which contain the foils in text, however the events within this stream could point to information contained in the audio stream, video stream, images stream.
 These streams could be issued by streaming servers hosted at different locations.
 The video feed could be from Houston, audio feeds from Boston, Foils from Syracuse.
 The streams could have an independent stream created, which could be questions, questions may or may not arise for certain foils (thus correlation between events in different streams could get arbitrarily complex).
 The chat stream could originate from Jackson state while the responses could originate from Tallahassee.
-What we are looking at could be converted into a 24x7x365 education portal.
-Where chat streams and responses could be used to build a FAQ stream.
+This scheme could then be converted into a 24x7x365 education portal, where chat streams and responses could be used to build a FAQ stream.

-- (c.1) The first event which matches the constraint. - (c.2) If there is an event which matches the constraint. - (c.3) All the events that match this constraint. - (d) In addition to this, the dependency specification could also include timing constraints on the reception of dependent events.
+(d) In addition to this, the dependency specification could also include timing constraints on the reception of dependent events.
 This timing constraint specifies the time after the reception of an event, that the dependent event should be received.